JohnMurray/nbad/readme.md

 ./send_nsca.sh  -e 2 -h my-service-host -s my-service -m "oh god! everything is on fire!!!!"
 ```

-The script will take care of doing some basic validations on the input data in terms of lenght
+The script will take care of doing some basic validations on the input data in terms of length
 and what not as well as properly padding and forming the message.
 I'm not certain how this would
 work with non-ascii data, so... on you're own there.

+## TODO

++ Enable debug and trace logging from the command line
+  + Review logging to ensure completeness and proper log levels